-How we have engaged • The Company's ultimate shareholder is Aviva plc and there is ongoing communication and engagement with the Aviva plc Board.
+- The Company's ultimate shareholder is Aviva plc and there is ongoing communication and engagement with the Aviva plc Board.
 Any matters requiring escalation are escalated by the Board through the Chair to its parent.
-Additionally, members of the Aviva plc Board can attend the Company's Board meeting by invitation.
+Additionally, members of the Aviva plc Board can attend the Company's Board meeting by invitation. - At Aviva Group level, a shareholder newsletter was published on aviva.com every quarter and provided shareholders with publicly available information including recent Board changes, financial or strategic updates, and information about our Aviva Foundation projects. - The Chair of the Aviva plc Board engaged and attended meetings with major shareholders of the Group

-- As a result of positive feedback received from shareholders regarding hosting the AGM outside of London, the Board decided to hold the 2025 AGM in Bristol providing another opportunity to meet local retail shareholders. - In March 2024, Aviva announced a further buyback of its ordinary shares for a maximum aggregate consideration of £300 million as part of our programme of regular and sustainable capital returns, taking the total amount of capital returns and dividends to shareholders to more than £9 billion over the last three years and the updated dividend guidance to grow the cash cost of the dividend by mid-single digits.
+As a result of positive feedback received from shareholders regarding hosting the AGM outside of London, the Board decided to hold the 2025 AGM in Bristol providing another opportunity to meet local retail shareholders.

+• In March 2024, Aviva announced a further buyback of its ordinary shares for a maximum aggregate consideration of £300 million as part of our programme of regular and sustainable capital returns, taking the total amount of capital returns and dividends to shareholders to more than £9 billion over the last three years and the updated dividend guidance to grow the cash cost of the dividend by mid-single digits.
 The buyback which commenced on 7 March 2024 was completed on 28 June 2024 with 62,815,617 shares cancelled under the programme.